THE MUDDLE FAMILIES

 William died at the age of 73, his death being registered in Uckfield registration district during the 4th quarter of 1981.
 Twelve years later Laura died at the age of 84, her death being registered in Uckfield registration district during the 2nd quarter of 1994.

 When he was 41 years old Joseph married 31-year-old Alice Botting in Cuckfield registration district in Sussex during the 4th quarter of 1919.
-Alice was the daughter of Robert and Elizabeth Botting; she had been born at Balcombe in Sussex and her birth registered during the 1st quarter of 1888 under the name Alice Botting Tester as she was born about 6 months before her parents’ marriage, which was at St Mary’s Church in Balcombe on 5 August 1888, and Tester was her mother’s maiden name.
-Alice was baptised after her parents’ marriage, at St Mary’s Church in Balcombe on 28 October 1888.
+Alice was the daughter of Robert and Elizabeth Botting; she had been born at Balcombe in Sussex and her birth registered during the 1st quarter of 1888 under the name Alice Botting Tester as she was born about 6 months before her parents' marriage, which was at the Parish Church of St Mary in Balcombe on 5 August 1888, and Tester was her mother's maiden name.
+Alice was baptised after her parents' marriage, at the Parish Church of St Mary in Balcombe on 28 October 1888.

-Joseph and Alice had three children; the first two were born at Haywards Heath in Sussex in 1920 and 1921, when they were living at 7 Victoria Road, and Joseph was a labourer; and the third was born at Chelwood Gate in Sussex in 1927, at which time Joseph was a woodcutter.
-Alice’s father was also a woodcutter and both families are remembered by relatives as being quite poor.
+Joseph and Alice had three children; the first two were born at Haywards Heath in Sussex in 1920 and 1921, while they were living at 7 Victoria Road in Haywards Heath and Joseph was working as a labourer.
+Their third child was born at Chelwood Gate in Sussex in 1927, at which time Joseph was a woodcutter.
+Alice's father was also a woodcutter and both families are remembered by relatives as being quite poor.

-They were living at Forest Cottage in Danehill when Alice died at the age of 59; she was buried in All Saints Churchyard at Danehill on 10 July 1947.
+They were living at Forest Cottage in Danehill when Alice died at the age of 59 and was buried in the Churchyard of All Saints at Danehill on 10 July 1947.
 Joseph was still described as being a woodcutter when his daughter Edith married in 1949.
-He was still living at Forest Cottage in Danehill when he died in Lewes registration district at the age of 75; he was buried in All Saints Churchyard at Danehill on 21 November 1953.
+He was still living at Forest Cottage in Danehill when he died in Lewes registration district at the age of 75 and was buried in the Churchyard of All Saints at Danehill on 21 November 1953.

-Joseph and Alice’s second child is Joseph Thomas Muddle who was born at Haywards Heath in Sussex on 28 February 1921, and baptised at St Wilfrid’s Church in Haywards Heath on 8 May 1921.
-When he was 39 years old Joseph married Margaret W Newman in Chanctonbury registration district in Sussex during the 1st quarter of 1961, and they had three children born between 1961 and 1979.
+Joseph and Alice’s second child was Joseph Thomas Muddle who was born at Haywards Heath in Sussex on 28 February 1921, and baptised at the Parish Church of St Wilfrid in Haywards Heath on 8 May 1921.
+When he was 39 years old Joseph married 18-year-old Margaret W Newman in Chanctonbury registration district in Sussex during the 1st quarter of 1961.
+Margaret's birth had been registered in Chanctonbury registration district during the 1st quarter of 1943.
+Joseph and Margaret had three children born in 1961, 1972 and 1979.
 Joseph died at the age of 66, his death being registered in Worthing registration district in Sussex during October 1987.
+Margaret now lives at Washington in Sussex.

-Joseph and Alice’s third child is Edith May Muddle, known as Edie, who was born at Chelwood Gate in Danehill Parish, Sussex, and baptised at All Saints Church in Danehill on 21 August 1927.
-When she was 22 years old Edith married 26-year-old Algie James Osborne at All Saints Church in Danehill on 30 July 1949.
+Joseph and Alice’s third child is Edith May Muddle, known as Edie, who was born at Chelwood Gate in Danehill Parish, Sussex, and baptised at the Parish Church of All Saints in Danehill on 21 August 1927.
+When she was 22 years old Edith married 26-year-old Algie James Osborne at the Parish Church of All Saints in Danehill on 30 July 1949.
 Edith was then a domestic servant living with her widowed father at Forest Cottage in Danehill, and Algie was a painter and decorator living at Croft Cottage in Nutley, Sussex.
-Algie had been born on 11 March 1923.
+Algie was the son of James and Lavinia Osborne and he had been born on 11 March 1923.
+Algie and Edie had three children born in Uckfield registration district in Sussex in 1953, 1955 and 1959.
 Algie died at the age of 75, his death being registered in Tunbridge Wells registration district in Kent during December 1998.
+Edith continues to live at Nutley.

-When she was 52 years old Emily married 29-year-old Edward Vernon Jones at St Saviour’s Church in Pimlico, London on 15 October 1938 by licence.
+When she was 52 years old Emily married 27-year-old Edward Vernon Jones at St Saviour's Church in Pimlico, London on 15 October 1938 by licence.
 They were both then living at 620 Tachbrook Street in London W1, and Edward was working as a chauffeur.
+Edward was the son of George and Elizabeth Jones and he had been born at Pontypridd, Glamorgan, Wales 2 December 1910.
+Edward and Emily didn't have had any children as Emily was too old.
+Edward died at the age of 69, his death being registered in Peterborough registration district in Northamptonshire during the 2nd quarter of 1980.

-When she was 37 years old Philadelphia married 29-year-old George Christie at Christ Church in the parish of St Margaret Westminster, London on 6 January 1926 by licence.
+When she was 37 years old Philadelphia married 29-year-old George Duncan Christie at Christ Church in the parish of St Margaret Westminster, London on 6 January 1926 by licence.
 Philadelphia was then living at 1 Buckingham Street, London W1, and George was an engineer from Edinbane on the Isle of Skye in Scotland.
+George was the son of George and Helen Christie and he had been born at Daviot in Aberdeenshire on 16 February 1896.
+George and Philadelphia are not thought to have had any children.

 [1] CKS C/ES/157/7/1 Admission Register for Kilndown C of E School, 1868-1923.